kheller18/data-structures-algorithms/questions/algorithm.md

       + `Step 3`: Calculate the number of leaf nodes recursively by adding the number of leaf nodes in the left subtree by the number of leaf nodes in the right subtree.

 12. What do you understand about the Dynamic Programming (DP) Algorithmic Paradigm?
 List a few problems which can be solved using the same.
-    + `Dynamic Programming (DP)`: is primarily a recursion optimization.
+    + `Dynamic Programming (DP)`: primarily a recursion optimization.
 We can use Dynamic Programming to optimise any recursive solution that involves repeated calls for the same inputs.
 The goal is to simply save the results of subproblems so that we do not have to recalculate them later.
 The time complexity of this simple optimization is reduced from exponential to polynomial.
 For example, if we create a simple recursive solution for Fibonacci Numbers, the time complexity is exponential, but if we optimise it by storing subproblem answers using Dynamic Programming, the time complexity is linear.
       + `With Recursion (no DP)`: The time complexity of the given code will be exponential.
         ```
         /*Sample C++ code for finding nth fibonacci number without DP*/